Algoknox/decentra-vote/README.md

 - vote (byteslice)

 - choice (uint64) - To represent the position of the option in the 1-indexed list of options.
 Using the example above, the position for "lion" would be indexed at 2.

+### Application Call (Retracting vote) NoOp

+To retract a vote (allow for a new choice), a NoOp application call can be made with one positional argument thus:

+- retract (byteslice)

+The above implementation would allow for smooth operation of the poll smart contracts.

+## Final Notes

+Note that the smart contract (Application) creator address cannot conduct a vote.
+To learn more about PyTEAL, visit https://pyteal.readthedocs.io/en/stable/.

+We hope you find this tutorial helpful.
+All your PRs are encouraged.
+Feel free to ask questions or send a DM to @Algoknox.